SAP-samples/teched2025-DA265/exercises/ex3/README.md

 ## Instructions

+We estimate these instructions will take about 10 minutes to complete.

 ## Consume (predefined) questions related to the model
 As information consumers, we appreciate predefined questions that show what’s possible without the need to learn or remember how to phrase questions.